mikeyjk/MurdochNavigate/README.md

 **To Do**:

 1) Drop a marker at certain locations (track parked car).
+ (share locations on facebook? store a local list of markers for user created content)

 2) Fix camera's magnetic heading.

 3) Add screenshots / video demonstration.

-4) Create a binary directory for Android .apk and iOS exectuable etc.
+4) Create a binary directory for Android and iOS executable/package.

+5) Continue investigation of dynamically generating obstructions on campus.
+Currently not scaleable.

+6) User Interface development.

+7) Work on touch screen input.

+8) Emulate being on campus somehow.
+Perhaps a debug setting somewhere.